TLC: Tables, Ladders & Chairs (2020): SmackDown

 Due to the assist of Jey Uso at TLC, a rematch between Roman Reigns and Kevin Owens for the Universal Championship was scheduled as a Steel Cage match for the following episode of SmackDown.
 Jey would once again get involved in the match by handcuffing Owens to the steel cage.
 This allowed Reigns to escape the cage and once again retain the title.
 The following week, Owens defeated Jey, and after the match, Owens continued attacking Jey.
 Reigns then appeared, and he and Jey sent Owens from the ThunderDome set through tables on the stage.
 Owens returned on the January 15 episode and became Reigns' opponent for the title at the Royal Rumble in a Last Man Standing match, replacing WWE official Adam Pearce, who was originally booked for the match but was able to name Owens as his replacement "due to injury".

 Despite losing, Carmella taunted Sasha Banks over the next few weeks, wanting a rematch for the SmackDown Women's Championship.
 Banks accepted on the condition that she faced Reginald first in a match.
 Banks defeated Reginald on the January 22 episode in an intergender match, thus a rematch between Banks and Carmella was scheduled for the Royal Rumble.

 For winning the TLC Kickoff pre-show match by pinning Sami Zayn, Big E was granted an Intercontinental Championship match against Zayn on the following episode of SmackDown.
 Big E subsequently defeated Zayn in a lumberjack match to win the title for the second time in his career, last winning it in November 2013.

 Future

 The 2020 event would in turn be the final TLC event held.
-An event for 2021 had been scheduled, however, WWE canceled the event to focus on an event called Day 1 that took place on New Year's Day 2022.
-In October 2021, WWE announced their PPV schedule for 2022 and TLC was not included; subsequently, the TLC event was discontinued.
+An event for 2021 had been scheduled, however, it was canceled in favor of an event called Day 1 that took place on New Year's Day 2022.
+The 2020 TLC event would also be the final main roster PPV and livestreaming event to be held in December until Wrestlepalooza in 2026.